aragon/protocol/docs/6-external-interface/6-payments-book.md

     - **Period ID:** Identification number of the period being queried
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Balance checkpoint:** Court term ID of a period used to fetch the total active balance of the guardians registry
+    - **Balance checkpoint:** Protocol term ID of a period used to fetch the total active balance of the guardians registry
-    - **Total active balance:** Total amount of guardian tokens active in the Court at the corresponding period checkpoint
+    - **Total active balance:** Total amount of guardian tokens active in the Protocol at the corresponding period checkpoint

 #### 6.6.2.6.
 Guardian fees